PatrickKutch/ezcollect/README.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

-Plugins for which support is explicitly added<br />
+Plugins for which support is explicitly added
 Test Group | Plugin Name | Custom Options
 ---------- | ----------- | --------------
 Content from cell 1 | Content from cell 2